What causes hand, foot and mouth disease?

 Enable/Disable "how ask works"

-Hand, foot and mouth disease is a common viral infection which is characterised by the presence of blisters.
+Hand, foot and mouth disease is a common viral infection which is characterized by the presence of blisters.
 A mild illness, it mainly affects children who are younger than five years of age, usually during warmer weather.

 Signs and symptoms of hand, foot and mouth disease include a high fever, a sore throat and blisters which initially appear on the mouth and then on the soles of feet, palms and nappy area.